How to Write a Satire Essay: Guide and Examples

 Write the Introduction with a Sharp Hook

-Your satire essay introduction must do two things simultaneously: signal the satirical tone (so the reader understands this is not a straightforward essay) and introduce the target and the central satirical argument.
 Three approaches work consistently.
-The absurd premise: open with a claim so extreme it’s obviously not literal — “Now that we have resolved the question of climate change by declaring it a bipartisan concern and holding four summits, it is time to address the next crisis: the alarming decline in executive bonus packages.”
-The mock-serious voice: open in the formal register of a genre being parodied — policy document, academic abstract, self-help guide — and introduce an absurd subject in that register.
+The absurd premise: open with a claim so extreme it’s obviously not literal, then maintain straight-faced logic throughout.
+The mock-serious voice: open in the formal register of a genre being parodied and introduce an absurd subject in that register.
 The provocative inversion: state the opposite of your real position with complete apparent sincerity.
-Avoid stating “I am going to satirize X” — satire demonstrates, it does not announce.
-Understanding hooks for essays gives you the technical vocabulary for these opening strategies.
+Never start with “I am going to satirize X” — satire demonstrates, it does not announce.

 6